seansolari/expam/docs/source/tutorials/classify.rst

   be filtered out before interpreting the prevalence of clades and species in your sample.

   The :code:`--cutoff` flag sets a minimum count that any clade/taxa needs to reach before it is included in the classification results.
-  The :code:`--cpm` flag sets the same cutoff, but in **count per million** as opposed to a flat cutoff number.
+  The :code:`--cpm` flag sets the same cutoff, but as a rate of **count required per million reads in the sample**, as opposed to a flat cutoff number.

   When both are supplied, the highest of either cutoff is taken. *By default*, **expam** *requires each node to have at least 100 counts per million input reads*.

 * With both these mechanisms in place, we can be more confident that high split counts in a particular region of the phylogeny is suggestive of novel sequence in the biological sample.
 * The algorithm for classifying splits takes a conservative approach - **those that are interested only in a general profile can feel comfortable simply adding classification and split counts together to produce an overall profile.**
-* *Splits* can also be used as a marker for genome discovery however - samples reported with a high split counts are potential targets for culturing novel isolates, a useful tool for groups culturing capability.
+* *Splits* can also be used as a marker for genome discovery however - samples reported with a high split counts are potential targets for culturing novel isolates.

 Phylogenetic classification results